-It's not yet clear if taking vitamins can reduce your risk of developing heart disease or having a heart attack.
+It's not yet clear if taking vitamins can reduce the risk of developing heart disease or having a heart attack.
 What is known is that no vitamin can prevent heart disease if you don't control your other risk factors.
 These include a poor diet, smoking, high cholesterol and diabetes.

-Some studies have suggested that certain vitamins, such as vitamins C and E, may reduce your heart disease risk, but larger clinical trials haven't shown a benefit.
+Some studies have suggested that certain vitamins, such as vitamins C and E, may reduce heart disease risk, but larger clinical trials haven't shown a benefit.
 The American Heart Association doesn't recommend taking either vitamin as a way to prevent heart disease.

 Some research shows a link between low blood levels of vitamin D and heart disease.
-However, most research has shown that taking vitamin D with or without calcium doesn't lower your risk of heart disease or it's complications.
-Talk to your doctor if you're concerned about your vitamin D level.
+However, most research has shown that taking vitamin D with or without calcium doesn't lower the risk of heart disease or it's complications.
+Talk to your health care provider if you're concerned about your vitamin D level.

 Most people who are healthy and eat a good diet don't need to take a daily vitamin.
-If you're concerned about your nutrition, talk with your doctor about whether taking a daily vitamin might be a good option for you.
+If you're concerned about your nutrition, talk with your health care provider about whether taking a daily vitamin might be a good option for you.

 The best thing you can do is to add healthy foods to your diet to help protect your heart.
 Eat vegetables, fruits, nuts, healthy oils, whole grains and at least two servings of fish weekly.
 Limit salt, added sugars, trans fats and saturated fats.

 - Jayed A, et al. Dietary and circulating vitamin C, vitamin E, β-carotene and risk of total cardiovascular mortality: A systematic review and dose-response meta-analysis of prospective observational studies.
 Public Health Nutrition.
 2019; doi:10.1017/S1368980018003725.